SFO - LON

 What’s the cheapest day of the week to fly from San Francisco to London?

-The average price of all flights from San Francisco to London clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from San Francisco to London clicked on KAYAK for each day over the last 12 months.

-For San Francisco to London, Thursday is the cheapest day to fly on average and Tuesday is the most expensive.
-Flying from London back to San Francisco, the best deals are generally found on Wednesday, with Sunday being the most expensive.
+For San Francisco to London, Wednesday is the cheapest day to fly on average and Saturday is the most expensive.
+Flying from London back to San Francisco, the best deals are generally found on Tuesday, with Sunday being the most expensive.

 What is the cheapest month to fly from San Francisco to London?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from San Francisco to London, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from San Francisco to London, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from San Francisco to London?